-To learn meditation is the greatest gift you can get.
-You will discover your own nature, and find confidence and stability, which allows you to live well and die well.
+Learning meditation is the greatest gift we can make ourselves.
+We discover our own nature and find trust and stability in it, which enables us to live well, die well and be born again.
 The practice of meditation transcends cultural and religious dogmas and at the same time, manifests the essence of all religiosity.
 Meditation leads us back to ourselves, we can experience and feel our true being.

-Meditation is neither concentration nor contemplation as a function of the intellect, the mental frame of our mind, but the statement of our consciousness to the mind, to put the functions of our mind asleep so that the unified spirit can take the leadership of our physical, psychological and mental functions.
+Meditation is neither concentration nor contemplation as a function of the intellect, the mental realm of our spirit, but the instruction of our consciousness to the functions of the mind to put itself into a state of rest, so that the unified consciousness can take over the guidance of our physical, psychic and mental functions.

 The actual practice of meditation requires no specific equipment, not a philosophical, or religious doctrine, no special attachments or ritual.
 It is practised in daily life.
 It is always at hand, in the spirit itself, but requires no ideas or thoughts.
 It only appears unattainable, because this kind of attention is generally unfamiliar to the Spirit who consider themselves to ideas and habitual ways of thinking.

 The «light reversal» (the inward turning of the senses), this basic Taoist Meditation Instruction transmitted as the Teaching of the Golden Flower has long been handed down in China in various forms.
 Today it is available in bookshops under the German title »Das Geheimnis der Goldenen Blüte« or in English as »The Secret of the Golden Flower«.
 The English version translated from Thomas Cleary in 1991 used the Chinese original text.
 The German translation from Cleary’s Book was released 2011.
 The first release of 1928 into Western languages, translated by Richard Wilhelm into German, with a foreword by Carl Gustav Jung, later also published in English, has long been the only available version, it retains its own special and historical value.